 One of the reasons our work lives will become flexible, Branson says, is that the modern workforce is already evolving.
 More and more people want the freedom to spend time with their family and to go about their business.
 Faster connections allow people to work from anywhere - a survey reveals that already today 43% of American workers work remotely at least part of the time.

-The second reason I wrote to you before: teleworking improves productivity.
+I wrote to you about the second reason before: teleworking improves productivity.
 Happy employees are better employees.
-So it is not surprising that remote workers report greater overall satisfaction: without a long commute to do, they can start the day earlier and be more productive.
+That's why it's no surprise that remote workers report greater overall satisfaction: without a long commute, they can start the day earlier and be more productive.

 Other collateral factors?
 The possibility of establishing a flexible form of work allows companies to select better workers, not only on the basis of distance in kilometers, and also to extend the workforce without higher real estate costs.